evyperez/youbet/content/pt/blog/there-is-a-cat.md

 categories:
   - Blog
 tags:
-  - Aulas
+  - aulas
-  - Inglês
+  - inglês
-  - There
+  - there
 description: 'There is a cat in the basket'
 draft: false
 ---